 - The carburetor governs the engine's speed via the throttle control.
 Air and fuel are mixed in the carburetor.
 The air/ fuel mixture is adjustable.
-Correct adjustment is essential to get the best performance from the machine. - The satisfactory operation of a catalytic converter depends, among other factors, on the correct adjustment of the carburetor.
-Carefully follow the instructions below, using a tachometer as an aid. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburetor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw
+Correct adjustment is essential to get the best performance from the machine. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - · The carburetor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw